tomas-ravalli/marketing-mix-modeling/README.md

 While simulation is used for testing specific ideas, the optimization module is used to find the mathematically best budget allocation given a set of constraints.
 This directly answers the question, "How can I maximize ROI for a given budget?"

-Example: **Product launch campaign budget optimization**
-    At the start of the campaign planning, the marketing team set a total media budget of **$2M** with the objective of maximizing incremental revenue.
+Example: **Product launch campaign budget optimization** – At the start of the campaign planning, the marketing team set a total media budget of **$2M** with the objective of maximizing incremental revenue.
 * **Process:** The optimizer was run with the $2M budget constraint.
 It processed the learned ROI and saturation curves for every single channel.
 * **Output:** The module delivered a detailed, channel-specific spending plan.
-This allocation automatically avoided over-investing in channels that were near their saturation point, like Facebook Ads, thereby preventing wasteful spending.
+This allocation automatically avoided over-investing in channels that were near their saturation point, like Tik-Tok, thereby preventing wasteful spending.
-    * **Outcome:** The recommended budget was projected to increase the overall marketing ROI by **+6.7%** compared to the previous year's plan, which was the basis for the **15% budget reallocation** highlighted in the Key Results.
+* **Outcome:** The recommended budget was projected to increase the overall marketing ROI by **+5.3%** compared to the previous year's plan, which was the basis for a **11% budget reallocation**.
 The marketing team could explore these results in an interactive dashboard to compare the optimized plan against their initial proposals.

 </br>